HC097/ProjectCLRS/README.md

-# ProjectCLRS
+# Project CLRS

-*A structured lecture series based on Cormen, Leiserson, Rivest, and Stein’s* **Introduction to Algorithms (CLRS).**
-This project organizes the text into a sequence of lectures to support deep understanding of algorithm analysis.

----

-## Purpose

-ProjectCLRS translates the canonical CLRS text into a **teachable lecture format**.
-The goal is not to replace the book, but to:
-- Structure its material into digestible lectures.
-- Provide commentary and emphasis on core algorithmic ideas.
-- Support rigorous, long-term mastery of algorithm analysis.
+This repository hosts a 16-part lecture series created by Harley Caham Combest for MATH5353 (Abstract Algebra I in Fall 2025) & MATH5363 (Abstract Algebra II in Spring 2026) under Dr. Grimley, focused on the technical and general approach to Algebra in the third edition of *Introduction to Algorithm Analysis* by CLRS.

+Each lecture includes:
+- A YouTube video
+- PDF notes (LaTeX-compiled)

 ---